nais/blog/content/posts/elm/elm.md

 ### GraphQL

 Our backend exposes a [GraphQL](https://graphql.org) endpoint.
-GraphQL is a bit more complex than REST.
-Instead of getting fixed data from multiple endpoints as with REST, GraphQL lets you fetch data from multiple sources in a single query, with strongly typed output using a schema.
+GraphQL is a bit more complex than REST—instead of getting fixed data from multiple endpoints as with REST, GraphQL lets you fetch data from multiple sources in a single query, with strongly typed output using a schema.
 There is more parsing involved with GraphQL, but the benefits are great.

-Fortunately, there is a very nice [Elm GraphQL library](https://package.elm-lang.org/packages/dillonkearns/elm-graphql/latest/) that makes it easy to work with these endpoints in Elm.
+Fortunately, there is a very nice [Elm GraphQL library](https://package.elm-lang.org/packages/dillonkearns/elm-graphql/latest/) which makes it easy to work with these endpoints in Elm.

-We can generate all the types, queries and mutations that the API requires.
+We can generate all the types, queries, and mutations that the API requires.
 The only thing we need to do is start the API server, and run:

 ```